-This can and should be industry specific as it will appeal more to your targeted audience.
-Similarly, you can apply keywords and the use of SEO to boost the visibility to your site which increases traffic.
+This can and should be industry-specific as it will appeal more to your targeted audience.
+Similarly, you can apply keywords and use of SEO to boost the visibility of your site which increases traffic.

 An important thing to remember is to share their as an important piece of content through your social platforms which will help increase organic traffic back to your site.

-By following these 7 FREE TIPS you will be able to drive more website traffic, thus increasing your customer base and conversion rate!
+By following these 7 Free Tips to Drive More Website Traffic you will be able to get more relevant website visitors thus increasing your customer base and conversion rate!

 Let us know in the comments what tip you’re most excited to check out or which seems the most daunting.
 We would love to help or give you some more information!